With bright colours, non-stop revelry and sheer exuberance, Chinese New Year is one festival that demands all of your

+With bright colours, non-stop revelry and sheer exuberance, Chinese New Year is one festival that demands all of your

-Also known as Lunar New Year or the Spring Festival, Chinese New Year is undoubtedly the most important event in the Chinese calendar, and was traditionally a time to honour both traditional deities and familial ancestors.
+    Also known as Lunar New Year or the Spring Festival, Chinese New Year is

+    undoubtedly the most important event in the Chinese calendar, and was

+    traditionally a time to honour both traditional deities and familial ancestors.

-To get into the heart of the action, be sure to visit the historic enclave of Chinatown.
-Prior to the start of Chinese New Year, Street Light-Up will see the district’s streets lined with beautifully-designed lanterns.
+    To get into the heart of the festive action, be sure to visit the historic

+    enclave of Chinatown.
+Prior to and during the Chinese New Year, Street Light-Up

+    will see the district’s streets lined with beautifully designed lanterns.